-Available Cash before Reserves (as defined below in "Financial Measures") decreased \$1.4 million in 2023 to \$351.2 million as compared to 2022 Available Cash before Reserves of \$352.6 million, primarily due to the following items: i) an increase in distributions to preferred unitholders of \$11.8 million; ii) an increase in interest expense of \$18.5 million; iii) an increase in maintenance capital utilized of \$10.3 million; iv) an increase in corporate general and administrative expenses of \$8.0 million; and v) a decrease in income related to cancellation of debt of \$8.6 million., as we repurchased and extinguished certain of our senior unsecured notes during 2022 This was almost fully offset by our increase in Segment Margin, which is further discussed below in "Results from Operations."
+Available Cash before Reserves (as defined below in "Financial Measures") decreased \$191.8 million in 2024 to \$159.4 million as compared to 2023 Available Cash before Reserves of \$351.2 million, primarily due to a decrease in Segment Margin of \$154.0 million (which is further discussed below in "Results from Operations") and an increase in interest expense, net of \$42.6 million.
 See "Financial Measures" below for additional information on Available Cash before Reserves.

-Segment Margin was \$827.1 million in 2023, an increase of \$57.0 million as compared to 2022.
+Segment Margin was \$673.0 million in 2024, a decrease of \$154.0 million as compared to 2023.
 We currently manage our businesses through four divisions that constitute our reportable segments - offshore pipeline transportation, soda and sulfur services, marine transportation and onshore facilities and transportation.
-A more detailed discussion of our segment results and other costs is included below in "Results of Operations".
+A more detailed discussion of our segment results and other costs is included below in "Results of Operations."